MaxwellKendall/confessional-christianity/README.md

 # Confessional-Christianity
-The historic creeds and confessions of the Christian faith are of great interest to me as a Christian man.
+The historic creeds and confessions of the Christian faith are of great interest to me as a Christian.
 This project is mostly intended to build and demonstrate my skills as a Software Engineer, but also to provide interesting and helpful data concerning these historic and time-tested documents.